Baldwin County is the largest county in Alabama by area and is on the eastern side of Mobile Bay.

 The City of Foley hosts Heritage Harbor Days every year to celebrate its history.
 The Foley Downtown Historic District also is listed on the National Register of Historic Places.

 Foley is home to one of the largest outlet malls in the state of Alabama, Tanger Outlets.
-The city is has major highways and a connection to Interstate 10.
+The city has major highways and a connection to Interstate 10.
 U.S. Highway 98 runs east and west, and State Highway 59 runs north and south.

 How OWA will enhance the area’s